truera/trulens/POLICIES.md

 Some features cannot be changed after some stages in the typical _TruLens_ use-cases.
 OTEL tracing, for example, cannot be disabled once an app has been instrumented.
-An error will result in an attempt to change the feature after it has been "locked" by irreversable steps like instrumentation.
+An error will result in an attempt to change the feature after it has been "locked" by irreversible steps like instrumentation.

 ### Experimental Features Pipeline